mcolella326/mcolella326.github.io/_projects/2018-05-04-traction-circle.md

   <em>Traction circle for Driver One (left), traction circle for Driver Two (middle), and traction circle comparison between drivers (right).</em>
 </div>

-By combining the data from all five drivers, the resulting traction circle demonstrates the overall performance the vehicle is capable of relative to the five drivers who participated in the driving event.
-The overall traction circle shows a maximum lateral acceleration of approximately 1.5 g's, which agrees with the predicted maximum lateral acceleration used to design the 2018 vehicle's suspension.
+By combining the data from all five drivers, the resulting traction circle demonstrated the overall performance the vehicle was capable of relative to the five drivers who participated in the driving event.
+The overall traction circle showed a maximum lateral acceleration of approximately 1.5 g's, which aligned with the predicted maximum lateral acceleration used in designing the 2018 vehicle's suspension.

 <div class="gallery-box">
   <div class="gallery_two">